Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 1. Log into QuickBooks Online.
 2. Access the Employee Records for your submitters.
 3. Edit the name to differentiate them from the name they have on their account in Expensify.
-4. Sync your QuickBooks Online connection in Settings > Workspaces > [click workspace] > Connections.
+4. Sync your QuickBooks Online connection in Settings > Workspaces > [workspace name] > Connections.
 5. Open the report and click the Export to button and then the QuickBooks Online option.

 **Option 2**: